skorhone/oidc-gateway/README.md

 ![Authentication flow](src/doc/images/auth.jpg)

 1. Client requests resource from RP
 2. RP redirects client to OP for authentication.
 A state is created and stored in a cookie.
-State reference and callback resource address are passed to as request parameters in redirect address
+A state reference and a callback resource address are passed as request parameters in redirect address
 3. Client requests authentication from OP.
-State reference is stored
+The state reference is stored
 4. OP responses with a login form containing the state reference
 5. Client posts login form contents to OP
-6. OP redirects client to given callback address.
-State reference and authentication code are passed as requests parameters
+6. OP redirects client to the callback address.
+The state reference and a authentication code are passed as requests parameters
-7. Client requests callback resource from RP with provided parameters and state cookie
+7. Client requests callback resource from RP with provided parameters and the state cookie
-8. RP requests token from OP using authentication code
+8. RP requests token from OP using the authentication code
-9. OP returns a token set containing id token, access token and refresh token
+9. OP returns a token set containing an id token, an access token and a refresh token
 10. RP requests public keys from OP
 11. OP returns public keys as JWKS
 12. RP redirects client to location stored in the state.
-Tokens are stored on RP and reference to tokens is stored in a cookie.
+Tokens are stored on RP and a reference to tokens is stored in a cookie.
-13. Client requests resource from RP with token reference cookie
+13. Client requests resource from RP with the token reference cookie
-14. RP requests resource from RS with access token
+14. RP requests resource from RS with the referenced access token
 15. RS requests public keys from OP
 16. OP returns public keys as JWKS
 17. RS returns response to RP